 Many people misunderstand that the gifting rules under the Federal Estate and Gift Tax do not apply when talking about gifts under the Medicaid rules.
 All gifts made during the look-back period for Medicaid applications are prohibited gifts and they are subject to a period of disqualification for Medicaid benefits unless a specific exemption to the transfer applies.
-The only Federal Estate and Gift Tax rule that applies in the Medicaid situation is that gifts between husband and wife are valid gifts for Medicaid purposes and they will not cause a period of ineligibility for Medicaid benefits unless the gift to the spouse exceeds the spouse’s asset limit that changes from year to year.
+The only Federal Estate and Gift Tax rule that applies in the Medicaid situation is that gifts between husband and wife are valid gifts for Medicaid purposes and they will not cause a period of ineligibility for Medicaid planning attorneys benefits unless the gift to the spouse exceeds the spouse’s asset limit that changes from year to year.

 Retirement Funds (IRAs, Keogh & Employer or Union Control)